 Provides an opportunity to explore topical areas of interest to or needed by students.
 May be used also for special honors courses.
 May be repeated for credit.
-Variable hours.
-(1-5 credits)

 MTH 245 - Statistics I

 Presents an overview of statistics, including descriptive statistics, elementary probability, probability distributions, estimation, hypothesis testing, correlation, and linear regression.